Are you planning to visit Bonaire? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on Bonaire.

 Power plug adapter needed on Bonaire?

 On Bonaire the power plugs and sockets are of type A, B and F. Check out the following pictures.
-When living in Sweden you will need a power plug adapter for sockets type A and B.
+When living in the United States of America you need a power plug adapter for sockets type F. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.

 Buy a power plug (travel) adapter